Join work or face dismissal: UP Energy minister's warning to workers on strike | Law-Order

 Uttar Pradesh's Energy Minister A K Sharma on Saturday issued a stern warning to electricity department employees on strike, directing them to join their duties by 6 pm, or face dismissal.

-''A decision has been taken to initiate action against 22 people from the department under the ESMA (Essential Services Maintenance Act).
-Apart from this, instructions have also been issued to lodge FIR against those damaging the government property and obstructing others from discharging their duties.
+''A decision has been taken to initiate action against 22 people from the department under ESMA (the Essential Services Maintenance Act).
+Apart from this, instructions have also been issued to lodge FIR against those damaging government property and obstructing others from discharging their duties.
 FIR has been registered against 29 people in this matter,'' the minister said.

-''A list of people who have passed from the ITI, polytechnics and engineering colleges should be prepared who would be hired as apprentices.
+''A list of people who have passed from ITIs, polytechnics and engineering colleges should be prepared who could be hired as apprentices.
 A decision (on whether to continue with their service or not) will be taken later,'' Sharma said.

 According to a statement issued by the district information department on Saturday, District Magistrate Ravindra Kumar and Superintendent of Police Raj Karan Nayyar inspected different facilities.